tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 transmitted in an encrypted form to the Fronting Service, and will allow that service to redirect the connection towards the Hidden Service.

-The first design relies on two main components: tunneling TLS in TLS, as explained in (#tlsintls), and obtaining Combined Tickets that enable the tunneled connections between Client and Hidden Service through the fronting service, as explained in (#comboticket).
-These two components are conceived as extensions to TLS 1.3 [@!I-D.ietf-tls-tls13].
+The first design relies on tunneling TLS in TLS, as explained in (#snitunnel).
+It does not require TLS extensions, but relies on conventions in the implementation of TLS 1.3 [@!I-D.ietf-tls-tls13] by the Client and the Fronting Server.

-The second design, presented in (#purecomboticket) removes the requirement for tunneling, on simply relies on Combined Tickets.
+The second design, presented in (#comboticket) removes the requirement for tunneling, on simply relies on Combined Tickets.
 It uses the extension process for session tickets already defined in [@!I-D.ietf-tls-tls13].